 Then, once those four ingredients are somewhat combined, I dump it onto a lightly flour-dusted counter and knead it just until everything is thoroughly combined.
 This takes maybe around a minute or so, and you can’t mess this part up!
 I throw it into a bowl and let it rest at room temperature for three hours.

 For the ultimate flavor and texture, I let this dough rest in the refrigerator overnight, for around twenty hours.
 The coldness slows the fermentation process, which in return creates amazing flavor and texture!

 Feel free to even play around with the length of time you leave the dough in the fridge to find your perfect bread flavor and texture.
 This dough can be left to chill in the refrigerator for up to three days before baking.
 I personally rarely ever have the patience, or refrigerator space for that matter, to let this rest for the three days, but if you do, please give it a go!

 When I am ready to bake this bad boy, I dump it into a lightly cornmeal-dusted bread pan and let it rest for three hours at room temperature.
 This allows the dough to get some air and rise to the very tippy-top of the pan.
 I finally bake it, allow it to cool completely, and then devour it like there’s no tomorrow.

-Sourdough and Ciabatta had a baby!
+Sourdough and Ciabatta Had a Baby

-This is how I like to describe best the texture and flavor of this super easy, homemade bread!
+This is how I like to best describe the texture and flavor of this super easy, homemade bread!
 It’s got the wonderful chewy texture that those two loaves of bread have.
 It even has a SLIGHT sourness that sourdough bread has!
 Seriously!
 But, it’s minus all the fuss that comes along with making both of those loaves of bread, as they both are pretty tedious to create.

 Also, don’t forget to read my “tiparooskis” section of this post, located below the recipe.
 There I share my top tips to help you achieve recipe perfection!